 The proposed Project would have both short- and long-term minor impacts on land use resources.
 Project facilities will continue to be a long-term, committed land use.
-Their initial construction represented a major, short-term impact to land use resources, but as most of the facilities have been in place for many years, their impact is now relatively minor, and part of the Project baseline condition.
-The addition/upgrade of some recreation facilities and construction of a new Auxiliary Flood Control Outlet on New Bullards Bar Dam and TDS on New Colgate Powerhouse will have a minor, short-term effect in respect to construction, and a no effect in respect to land use since the facilities will be within existing developed areas.9
+Their initial construction represented a major, short-term impact to land use resources, but as most of the facilities have been in place for many years, their impact is now relatively minor.
+The addition/upgrade of some recreation facilities and construction of a new flood control outlet on New Bullards Bar Dam and TDS on New Colgate Powerhouse will have a minor, short-term effect in respect to construction, and a no effect in respect to land use since the facilities will be within existing developed areas.9

 Project O&M activities and associated road use will continue to have a long-term, minor affect on fire risk.
-In the past 15 years, no Project O&M or road-use activities have caused a fire.
+In the past 15 years, no Project O&M or road use activities have caused a fire.
 Additionally, YCWA has developed a Fire Prevention and Response Plan for the FERC Project Boundary, which, when implemented, will further reduce the potential of Project O&M to cause fires.

-Use of roads for Project purposes will continue to have a minor, short-term effect on the road facilities themselves (e.g., road surfaces and culverts), and associated resource areas.
-Only a small proportion of the roads in the general area are Primary Project Roads, so their impact, compared to the impact of the roads system as a whole, is relatively insignificant.
-However, YCWA has developed a Transportation System Management Plan which details road maintenance and rehabilitation for Primary Project Roads on all lands within the Project to further reduce their adverse impacts.
+Use of roads for Project purposes will continue to have a minor, short-term affect on the road facilities themselves (e.g., road surfaces and culverts), and associated resource areas.
+Only a small proportion of the roads in the general area are Primary Project roads, so their impact, compared to the impact of the roads system as a whole, is relatively insignificant.
+However, YCWA has developed a Transportation System Management Plan which details road maintenance and rehabilitation for Primary Project roads on federal land to further reduce their adverse impacts.